paquettg/leaguewrap/README.md

 $aatrox = $champion->championById(266);
 ```

-Lastly, you can get a list of all free champions for the given region. this will return an array of `LeagueWrap\Dto\Champion` objects, each being free for the given region and week.
+Lastly, you can get a list of all free champions for the given region.
+This will return a `LeagueWrap\Dto\ChampionList` object, containing each free champion for the given region and week.

 ```php
 $freeChampions = $champion->free();